DavHau/django-nixos/Readme.md

 An exemplary django project with some example NixOS/NixOps configs can be found under `./examples`

 ## What you will get
- - A PostgreSQL Database with access configuration for django
+ - A PostgreSQL DB with access configured for django
  - A systemd service which serves the project via gunicorn
  - A defined way of passing secrets to Django without leaking them into /nix/store
- - Your static files as a separated build artifact (serve it however you want)
+ - Your static files as a separated build artifact (by default served via whitenoise)
  - Ability to configure some common options like (allowed-hosts, port, processes, threads) through your nix config.
  - Having your `manage.py` globally callable via `manage-projectname` (only via root/sudo)